On the Impossible Safety of Large AI Models: Alchemical fixes

 \subsection{Fine tuning}

-Fine-tuning \emph{foundation models} to smaller but more reliable datasets has been shown to improve models' performances~\cite{PopovKPVN18,ChenHCCLY20,GunelDCS21}.
-Several authors~\cite{ZieglerSWBR+19,SolaimanDennison21,JinBKDNR21,LiTLH21,YuNBGI+21} have proposed to leverage fine tuning to make \emph{foundation models} more ethical, e.g., to prevent them from generating hate speech or to be private with respect to the fine-tuning data.
-This research direction holds interesting promises to reduce the harm of today's \emph{foundation models}.
+Fine-tuning LAIMs to smaller but more reliable datasets has been shown to improve models' performances~\cite{PopovKPVN18,ChenHCCLY20,GunelDCS21}.
+Several authors~\cite{ZieglerSWBR+19,SolaimanDennison21,JinBKDNR21,LiTLH21,YuNBGI+21} have proposed to leverage fine tuning to make LAIMs more reliable, e.g., to prevent them from generating hate speech or to be private with respect to the fine-tuning data.
+This research direction seems to reduce the harm of today's LAIMs.
 However, it should be stressed that as of today, fine tuning provides little guarantee.
-In fact, the example of~\cite{McGuffieNewhouse20} shows how unpredictable \emph{foundation models} can be, and suggests that algorithms may behave well in most settings and can become major disinformation engines when prompted in unexpected ways.
+In fact, the example of~\cite{McGuffieNewhouse20} shows how unpredictable LAIMs can be, and suggests that algorithms may behave well in most settings and can become major disinformation engines when prompted in unexpected ways.
 Arguably, thus far, we do not yet have a sufficient understanding and control over the latter in order to confidently deploy large models at scale.